MITgcm/MITgcm/doc/examples/reentrant_channel/reentrant_channel.rst

       Meridional overturning circulation (shaded) from GM simulation including bolus advective transport, averaged over simulation year 30.
 Contour interval is 0.5 Sv.

-Now let's use :filelink:`pkg/layers` output to examine the residual meridional overturning circulation, :numref:`channel_bt_MOC_res_T`.
+Now let's use :filelink:`pkg/layers` output to examine the residual meridional overturning circulation, shown in :numref:`channel_bt_MOC_res_T`.
-Here we integrate the time- and zonal-mean transport in isopycnal layers (see :numref:`layers_trans_schematic`) to obtain a streamfunction in density coordinates.
+We integrate the time- and zonal-mean transport in isopycnal layers (see :numref:`layers_trans_schematic`) to obtain a streamfunction in density coordinates.
-See Abernathy et al. 2011 for a more detailed explanation of this calculation, the tried-and-true approach to diagnose this circulation in the eddy-permitting regime, as we will require in :numref:`reentrant_channel_soln_eddy` to compare to these solutions.
+See Abernathy et al. (2011) :cite:`abernathy:11` for a more detailed explanation of this calculation;
+this approach is the tried-and-true method to diagnose the residual circulation in an eddy-permitting regime, as required when we run this setup at higher resolution (:numref:`reentrant_channel_soln_eddy`).
 Note that :filelink:`pkg/layers` automatically includes bolus transport from :filelink:`pkg/gmredi` in its calculations, assuming GM is used.
-With temperature as the ordinate on this plot, vertical flows reflect diabatic processes.
+With temperature as the ordinate in :numref:`channel_bt_MOC_res_T`, vertical flows reflect diabatic processes.
 The green dashed lines represent the maximum and minimum
 SST for a given latitude band, thus representing upper layer circulation within this band.
 On the left side, without GM, we again see a robust Deacon cell, with a strong diabatic component, presumably due to horizontal diffusion occurring across sloping isopycnals (i.e. the so-called "Veronis effect", see
-Veronis 1975 as well as numerous papers prior to the wide-spread adoption of the GM parameterization in ocean models).
-[As an aside, it is for lack of a better name that we label this left plot, lacking either eddies or GM, as the residual circulation, as indeed it is identical to the Eulerian circulation in density coordinates].
+Veronis (1975) :cite:`veronis:75` as well as other numerous papers prior to the wide-spread adoption of the GM parameterization in ocean models).
+[As an aside, it is for lack of a better name that we label this left plot of :numref:`channel_bt_MOC_res_T`, lacking either eddies or GM, as the residual circulation, as indeed it is identical to the Eulerian circulation in density coordinates].
-On the right side, the solution with GM, the Deacon cell is much weaker (due to partial cancellation from the bolus circulation, as noted earlier), and we also note the streamfunction of this cell run "horizontally" in the plot.
-We see some evidence for a deep cell, in the lowest temperature classes, that is not apparent in the
+On the right side, with GM, the Deacon cell is much weaker due to partial cancellation from the bolus circulation, as noted earlier, but also note that interior contours of streamfunction run roughly horizontal in the plot.
+We see some evidence of a deep cell in the lowest temperature classes, less obvious in the
-Eulerian MOC.
+Eulerian MOC :numref:`channel_MOC_eul`.
 One might ask: what happened to the deep recirculating cells seen in :numref:`channel_MOC_EULpBOL`?
 Recall that our discretization of temperature layers is fairly crude, 0.25 K in the coldest temperatures, and presumably much of this recirculation is "lost" as recirculation within a single density class.
-If this deep circulation was of interest, one could simply re-run the model with finer resolution at depth (and/or if more layers are used, LAYER_SIZE.h needs to be changed and the model recompiled).
+If this deep circulation were of interest, one could simply re-run the model with finer resolution at depth (perhaps increasing the number of layers used, which requires changing :filelink:`LAYERS_SIZE.h <verification/tutorial_reentrant_channel/code/LAYERS_SIZE.h>` and recompiling).

   .. figure:: figs/MOC_RES.png
       :width: 100%